 In order to set up the SSAS database documentation process, a connection to SQL Server must me established.
 There are two ways to connect to an SQL Server:

-Clicking the Add SSAS database button in the Home menu or selecting the Analysis services tab and clicking the Add button.
+Clicking the Add SSAS database button in the Home tab or selecting the Analysis services tab and clicking the Add button.

 Selecting any of the option displayed above, the Add analysis services server dialog appears where the valid SQL Server name needs to be entered:

 When the connection to Analysis services server is established, a list of SSAS servers will be displayed in the SSAS server section, and the whole list of SSAS databases of the selected SSAS server will be displayed in the Database section on the right side:

 To proceed to the next step of setting up the documentation, select at least one database.
 In this article AdventureWorks2012 database will be used for documenting.
 The following documentation will be documented in the CHM format, by default settings, but it can be easily changed into Word, PDF or HTML by selecting a different output format.

 Setting up documentation options

 The next step is to set up the which options need to be turned on before documenting.
 That depends on what needs to be included in the documentation.
 First of all, the Database details tab needs to be opened.
 In that tab, the details are divided into two sections.
 Multidimensional and Tabular SSAS database details:

 ApexSQL Doc allows users specifying exact SSAS database details for documenting.
 The following Multidimensional database details can be included in the documentation: